The Little Paris Kitchen: Cooking with Rachel Khoo

 The Little Paris Kitchen: Cooking with Rachel Khoo is a television cookery programme starring food writer and cook Rachel Khoo which first broadcast on BBC Two in the UK in March–April 2012.
 The show follows Khoo from her tiny kitchen in Paris, France, as she introduces the audience to "French food cooked simply, like Parisians do at home".

 Description

-Rachel Khoo, alumna of Le Cordon Bleu, welcomes the audience to the two-person smallest restaurant in Paris, cooks a number of classic French dishes in her tiny flat in Belleville, Paris, and introduces the viewer to "French food the way Parisians cook and eat it".
+Rachel Khoo, alumnus of Le Cordon Bleu, welcomes the audience to the two-person smallest restaurant in Paris, cooks a number of classic French dishes in her tiny flat in Belleville, Paris, and introduces the viewer to "French food the way Parisians cook and eat it".